brn/rxx/docs/basics/create_service.md

 ### What is Injector

 Injector is DI Container factory.
-Injector is able to create instance from dependency tree that called as Module, passed at initializing.
+Injector is able to create instance from dependency tree that called as _Module_, by passed at initializing.

 Examples